 In the case of manicures, the seemingly simple maintenance of our digits has proven to be a more difficult feat than we'd initially imagined.
 But with the right tools and a little patience, trimming your cuticles and achieving even, chip-resistant polish is definitely within reach.
-That's where Amy Lin of Sunday's Nail Studio in Manhattan (which also creates its own amazing line of non-toxic polishes and products) comes in—after eight years in the nail industry, Lin is a pro when it comes to mani upkeep, and she's confident that with her below tips, you'll be able to treat your own hands to some TLC (at least until we can get back to the salon one day and give our nail technicians a huge hug).
+That's where Amy Lin of Sunday's Nail Studio in Manhattan (which also creates its own amazing line of non-toxic polishes and products) comes in—after eight years in the nail industry, Lin is a pro when it comes to mani upkeep, and she's confident that with her tips below, you'll be able to treat your own hands to some TLC.
 See her step-by-step instructions for a perfect at-home manicure below.

 - Paper towel